Grovkillen/ESP_Easy_Flasher/README.md

 DISCLAIMER
 ------------
-* **GUI** is messed up on Windows 10 (at least) compared to Windows 7 (which I compile the exe on).
-I will try to fix this in future releases, BETA, but as of now I focus on the core function.
-The main problem comes from W10 willingness of showing the interface with zoom activated.
-Reverting it to 100% fixes some of the messiness.
+* **GUI** is sometimes acting weird.
+You can fix this by saving the settings and in the Default.ini change the "Pixels Per Inch" to something more or less than the current value.
+Re-launch the app and it will show up bigger/smaller than before.